Institute for National Security & Counterterrorism (INSCT)

 The unabated threat of international terrorism has spurred dramatic growth in both the public and private sectors with respect to national security and counterterrorism.
 This sign of our times has also opened the door to many new challenging legal career opportunities.
 Continue your education with Syracuse University College of Law and the Institute for National Security and Counterterrorism and you just might find a job where you really have the opportunity to change the world.

 National security law as a specialty area often intersects with other general areas of law like torts, contracts, ethics, technology, and administration, among others.
 You may consider developing multiple areas of expertise to maximize your options post graduation.
-National security law combined with, for example, technology, public administration or business, can help you determine what your post graduation options will be in the job market.
+National security law, combined with areas such as technology, public administration or business, can help you determine what your post-graduation options will be in the job market.

 Explore your options at Syracuse College of Law and the Institute for National Security and Counterterrorism, and discover exciting possibilities for your future.

 Here's where you'll spend a lot of your time

 There are significant advantages to tackling your law degree in an environment that’s integrated into a major university.
 Here are some of the places you’ll be spending your time as you pursue your studies.
 In your spare time?
 Well, there’s plenty of excitement to find here as well.

 Syracuse University College of Law: A rich tradition in law & interdisciplinary law studies.

 Maxwell School of Citizenship and Public Affairs of Syracuse University: National leader in public affairs, political science & international relations.